-AMOFOSKA NPK 4-16-18 is a typical pre-sowing fertilizer.
-After sowing on the ploughed land it needs to be mixed with soil.
-The fertilizer can be used for all crops but it is primarily intended for fertilizing all winter cereals and oilseed rape.
-In spring AMOFOSKA is particularly useful for fertilizing potatoes and sugar beet due to the correct aspect ratio of phosphorus to potassium for root crops.
-Nitrogen should be supplemented in the form of appropriate nitrogen fertilizers according to the requirements of a fertilized plant.
+amofoska® NPK 4-16-18 It is a typical pre-sowing fertilizer.
+After sowing for the role, it is necessary to mix it with the soil.
+This fertilizer can be used for all crops, but first it is intended for fertilization of all winter cereals and rape.
+In the spring amofoska® NPK 4-16-18 is particularly useful for fertilizing potatoes and sugar beets, due to the right proportion of phosphorus to potassium for root crops.
+Nitrogen should be topped up in the form of appropriate nitrogen fertilizers according to the requirements of the fertilized plant.

-AMOFOSKA NPK 4-16-18 is also a good fertilizer for legumes that need the nitrogen start dose contained in this fertilizer, as well as for small-seeded legumes grown in mixtures with grasses.
+amofoska® NPK 4-16-18 is also a good fertilizer for legumes, which need a starting nitrogen dose (just in the amount contained in this fertilizer) and small-seed legumes grown in mixtures with grasses.

-AMOFOSKA NPK 4-16-18 is granular compound fertilizer of the following nutrient content:
+amofoska® NPK 4-16-18 is a granular multi-ingredient fertilizer with the following nutrient content:

 - 4% N ammonium nitrogen (total),

-- 10% SO3 sulphur trioxide in the form of water-soluble sulphates.
+- 10% SO3 sulfur trioxide soluble in water.

-Micronutrients (B, Co, Cu, Fe, Mn, Mo, Zn) derived from natural phosphate rock are a valuable addition fertilizer for improving the bioavailability of other ingredients.
-Under normal conditions this fertilizer does not contain harmful levels of heavy metals such as arsenic, cadmium, lead or mercury, so it is safe for the environment.
-The high quality of granules i.e. the uniform size of grains, homogeneous composition of each granule and the lack of dust facilitates uniform sowing.
-Sulphur in an easily-assimilable form is a valuable nutrient for sulphur-loving plants; especially recommended for use on soils with low sulphur content.
+Microelements (B, Co, Cu, Fe, Mn, Mo, Zn) Micronutrients (B, Co, Cu, Fe, Mn, Mo, Zn) derived from natural phosphates are a valuable addition to the fertilizer improving the assimilation of other components.
+According to the current criteria, this fertilizer does not contain harmful amounts of heavy metals such as arsenic, cadmium, lead and mercury, so it is safe for the environment.
+High quality of granules, i.e. uniform grain size, uniform composition of each granule facilitates uniform sowing.
+Sulfur in easily digestible form is a valuable nutrient for sulfur-bearing plants, especially recommended for use on soils with low sulfur content.

-AMOFOSKA NPK 4-16-18 is intended for the pre-sowing application of cereals and oilseed rape, primarily grown in soils with average phosphorus content.
-Due to the presence of potassium, this fertilizer can also be recommended for spring application for root crops and hard-seeded legumes.
+amofoska® NPK 4-16-18 is intended for pre-sowing use for cereals and oilseed rape, first grown on soils with an average phosphorus content.
+Due to the potassium content, this fertilizer can also be recommended for spring use for root crops and leguminous plants.

-The main component of this fertilizer is potassium, so doses should be determined according to the needs of fertilized plants regarding potassium and the content of assimilable potassium in the soil.
-The phosphorus-potassium ratio provides sufficient phosphorus fertilization of all plants, provided the correct dose of potassium is applied.
-In most cases it will be necessary to provide supplementary nitrogen fertilization.
+The main component of this fertilizer is potassium, so the doses should be determined according to the demand of fertilized plants for potassium and according to the potassium content available in the soil.
+Proportion of phosphorus-potassium in ammophos® NPK 4-16-18 provides sufficient phosphorus fertilization for all plants.
+In most cases, however, supplemental nitrogen fertilization, preferably urea or ammonium nitrate of Puławy will be necessary.